 “The solitude which I love and advocate is primarily about bringing my emotions and thoughts back to myself, restricting and restraining not my footsteps but my desires and my anxiety, refusing to worry about external things, and fleeing for dear life from servitude and obligations: retreating not so much from the crowd of humanity but from the crowd of human affairs” [p44].

-The solitude of younger years did contain the restraint of lust and the desire for love but they were never enforced but timely – perhaps between the suffering of spirit that usually came with such desire.
-In old age such desires have passed their control having been enacted throughout life in one way or another.
-Anxiety or concern about external things has a similar dismissal.
-How can compassion not be concerned with the defiled world?
+The solitude of younger years did contain the restraint of lust and the desire for love but they were never enforced but timely – perhaps between the suffering of spirit that usually came with such desire and relationship.
+In old age such desires have passed their ability to control having been enacted throughout life in one way or another - mostly.
+Anxiety or concern about external things has a similar dismissal - mostly; how can compassion not be concerned with the defiled world?
 But what is to be done?
 Can an old man lacking the energy of youth contribute to the struggles of the young when new generations are not understood?
-When new generations do not listen?
+When new generations do not listen or do not understand you?
 Can an old man offer more than advice?
 Can an old man change the control in the system and the complete disenchantment with that system?
 If such systemic exhaustion is not part of the old age, can life have been lived with compassion at the forefront?
 Living life has dismissed the anxiety and concern about external things not by their removal but by the exhaustion at trying to remove them.
 Why repeat what has failed?
 Is there complacency?
 Maybe.
 Could more have been done?
 Undoubtedly.
 Would that have been more effective?
 Not without more control.
 In solitude there is a duty to express this understanding in some way, a duty of knowledge, a duty similar to the requirement of compassion earlier in life, but this duty in later life can be enacted in solitude – especially as the defiled world makes no intention to listen to such.
 Many listen to Chomsky – nothing wrong with him; but where does that get us?
 One hopes by recounting the ways that led to disenchantment there can be help for the young in regaining control but the conditioning of the young usually ignores such knowledge.
 However Zandtaomed is always offered as is the Pathtivist Trilogy.

-To be fair to Michel de Montaigne here is a quote at the end of the chapter.
+Perhaps my comments on Michel de Montaigne have been unfair (see NB), here is a quote at the end of the chapter.
 “To tell the truth, confined solitude broadens my horizons and expands me outward: I throw myself into the affairs of state and into the wide world more willingly when I am alone” [p46]; his solitude was temporary so not “restricting or restraining”, mine is more permanent and stable.

 [NB - This section is not a fair reflection on de Montaigne's views - see later].